genestack/user-guide/source/doc-odm-user-guide/metadata-editor.rst

    :scale: 35 %
    :align: center

--  **Export** all data by creating a link that can be used to download data and can be shared with your coleagues
+-  **Export** all data by creating a link that can be used to download data and can be shared with your colleagues

 .. image:: images/export.png
    :scale: 35 %